 Through a dual degree agreement with the University of Applied Sciences at Landshut in Landshut, Germany, Johnson College students have the opportunity to study in Germany for an additional year, earning a Bachelor of International Business degree from the University at Landshut.

-Students may pursue one of five majors within the program:
+Students may pursue one of six majors within the program:

 - Entrepreneurship and Innovation